Acesy57/FastApi2/README.md

     5.Search Functionality:
         The search functionality supports querying books by title, author, or both.
 This design decision adds flexibility to the API for library users looking for specific books.

+## Modifying our system ##
+    User Authentication
+     -Creating new user table with columns ID, Username, and password
+     -Implementing user login endpoints
+     -The use of JWT Tokens for authentication
+     -Add new field "user_id" to a books table

+## Simple interface on how to use ##
+    I create a simple CLI Application to interacts with my API -This application can give user the following accessess.
+       .User login
+       .User can create,read,update and delete book to or from the table .The use of search functionality.

+    This application i build by using "request library" so as i can make HTTP requests to my API